In my previous article, Would You Use A Reusable Menstrual Pad?

 - No odour.
 Unlike pads, the cup prevents blood from coming into contact with oxygen and thus does not generate a scent.

 - Convenience when active.
-When inserted correctly the cup is unnoticeable and allows you to wear whilst playing sports, swimming and bathing without being disrupted.
+When the Menstrual cup is inserted correctly it is unnoticeable and allows you to wear whilst playing sports, swimming and bathing without being disrupted.

 - Washing.
 The cup does require you to wash it.
 This is convenient when home, but when in a public place can prove inconvenient.
 Some users state that when out, they may just empty into a toilet then reinsert.
 Others will choose an alternate product to use when out for long periods of time.